ACCESS-NRI/access-hive.org.au/README.md

     git push
     ```

-    > [!TIP]
-    > The first that you push your new `git` branch to the remote, you will have to set its upstream with:
+    > **Tip**: When you push your new `git` branch to the remote for the first time, you will need to set its upstream with:
     > ```
     > git push --set-upstream origin jasmeen/improve-how-to-contribute-812
     > ```